marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

 - 🌱 I utilize the Angular framework to create innovative single-page applications.
-- :brain: I am proficient in Java and C#.
+- :brain: I am proficient in Java and ASP.NET MVC WebForms/C#.
 - 🔭 I also develop beautiful websites using Elementor.
 - 📫 Feel free to reach out to me at marvinrusinek@gmail.com